tlverse/tlverse-handbook/08-tmle3mopttx.md

 in the spec, since they are not important for Q-learning.
-However, if `method="SL"`, which corresponds to learning the optimal individualized treatment using the above outlined methodology, then we need to specify the type of pseudo-blip we will use in this estimation problem, whether we want to maximize or minimize the outcome, complex and realistic rules.
+However, if `method="SL"`, which corresponds to learning the optimal individualized treatment using the above outlined methodology, then we need to specify the type of (pseudo) blip we will use in this estimation problem, whether we want to maximize or minimize the outcome, complex and realistic rules, resource constraint.
 Finally, for `method="SL"` we also need to communicate that we're interested in learning a rule dependent on `V` covariates by specifying the `V` argument.
 For both `method="Q"` and `method="SL"`, we need to indicate whether we want to maximize or minimize the mean under the optimal individualized rule.
 Finally, we also